Todo Cambió

-Todo Cambió (English: Everything Changed) is the debut studio album recorded by Mexican pop/rock band Camila, It was released by Sony BMG Norte on May 9, 2006 (see 2006 in music).
-The album was mainly written and composed by the band members: Samo (voice), Pablo Hurtado (guitar), and Mario Domm (piano, voice, composer, and producer), and includes a blend of Rock en Español and Pop Latino.
+Todo Cambió (English: Everything Changed) is the debut studio album recorded by Mexican pop rock band Camila.
+It was released by Sony BMG Norte on May 9, 2006.
+The album was mainly written and composed by the band members: Samo, Pablo Hurtado, and Mario Domm, and includes a blend of Spanish rock and Latin pop.

 It was released in Mexico on April 18, 2006, where it was eventually certified three-times platinum with sales over 300,000 units.
-In the United States the release date was set on May 9, 2006 and the album received a Disco De Platino certification by the Recording Industry Association of America on July 24, 2007.
+In the United States, the release date was set on May 9, 2006 and the album received a platinum certification by the Latin field of the Recording Industry Association of America on July 24, 2007.
 In Spain the album was released on May 13, 2008.

 This album yielded eight singles, including: "Abrázame", "Coleccionista de Canciones", "Todo Cambió", "Sin Tu Amor", "Sólo Para Tí", "Yo Quiero", "Me Da Igual" and "Perderte de Nuevo".
-For the album release in Spain the first single chosen was "Todo Cambió" as the lead single.
+For the album's release in Spain, "Todo Cambió" was chosen as the lead single.

 Album recording

-About the album composing and recording, the band declared that "they came out from a garage, the living room and the closet, not to compete, only to show little fragments of their lives through the music they make."
+About the album composing and recording, the band declared: "We came out from a garage, the living room and the closet, not to compete, only to show little fragments of our lives through the music we make."
 While producing Reyli Barba's album, Mario Domm asked Samo to participate on backing vocals, and on those recording sessions decided to make a band.
-Pablo [Hurtado] had to make an audition for the gig of guitar player, and after that they wrote the songs for the album.
-Regarding the song style and inspiration, Mario Domm wanted to let people hear the music they were creating on their living rooms and to express how much joy they had performing together.
-Samo (a former church performer) found his inspiration watching television, singing along with other performers and "everything I learned its on this lyrics."
+Pablo Hurtado had to make an audition for the gig of guitar player, and after that, they wrote the songs for the album.
+Regarding the song style and inspiration, Mario Domm wanted to let people hear the music they were creating in their living rooms and to express how much joy they had performing together.
+Samo (a former church performer) found his inspiration watching television, singing along with other performers, stating: "Everything I learned is on these lyrics."
 Pablo Hurtado, the youngest member of the band, dedicates his lyrics to "weekend love affairs" and about the track "Me Da Igual" he says: "I wrote it on a very hard moment of my life, it is about a love that never happened."